tolauwae/phd-thesis/src/conclusion/conclusion.typ

 The debuggers that are the subject of this dissertation are all manual online debuggers, for which we define soundness as the property that the debugger observes all possible behavior of the program being debugged, and does not deviate from it.

 Like many conventional debuggers, our remote debugger---while complete---is not sound, since it can update the code of the program being debugged during the debugging session.
+However, we without the live code updates, we were able to prove soundness for the remote debugging.
-However, through significant efforts we were able to provide an entirely new class of out-of-place and multiverse debuggers, which are both sound.
+Through significant efforts we were likewise able to design an entirely new class of out-of-place and multiverse debuggers, which are both sound and complete.
 This gives developers greater confidence in the reliability of their observations, especially when debugging non-deterministic bugs.

 The formal soundness of our debuggers is necessarily limited to certain assumptions, since we can never fully eliminate the probe effect of online debuggers, or discount the possible noise of the real-world environment in which embedded devices operate.
 In the case of our multiverse debugger, we assume in the formalization that I/O operations do not influence each other.
 In the implementation we have some early support for defining predictable dependencies between I/O operations, but this is not yet formalized.
 An interesting future direction would be to extend our formalization to capture more of the possible dependencies between I/O operations, and to provide a formal soundness proof for this extended model.
+// todo In fact, we have already made a first step in this direction using concolic execution#note[This work is currently under submission at the Onward! conference.], which can allow us to

 Similarly for the stateful out-of-place debugger, we assume that there is a known partial order of the possible asynchronous events of a program.
 This is a reasonable assumption for many programs, but does present a very naive model.